-The increasing tendency ry for countries to trade with each other and to buy global goods such as Coca-Cola or services such as Costa Coffee.
+The increasing tendency for countries to trade with each other and to buy global goods such as Coca-Cola or services such as Costa Coffee.
 Imports Goods brought into one country from another.
 Exports Goods sold to one country from another 4.
-Globalisation Barriers to trade Import taxes - taxes on imported goods.
-Tariffs Trade blocs
+Globalisation Barriers to trade Definition: Measures put in place by a government to control the numbers of goods imported into a country.
+Tariffs Import taxes - taxes on imported goods.
+Trade blocs An agreement between some countries to trade freely without any tariffs, but countries not within the agreement will be charged tariffs.